 - Determined this stuff works after all.

 I planned for it, I kept it reasonable (which wasn’t hard since I fixed my digestion and didn’t crave all of the junk of the days of yore) and I picked myself up to get back on my eating plan when I was ready.
 Sure, eating keto and adding intermittent fasting sped up the results and led to some pretty marvelous health gains, including unbelievable energy, but keto wasn’t absolutely necessary for me.
-As messed up as my hormones were from years of bad diets and too many over the counter medications, I was still fixable and I allowed myself time to heal.
+As messed up as my hormones were from years of bad diets and too many over-the-counter medications, I was still fixable and I allowed myself time to heal.
 For other people, keto is exactly what they need to heal and they cannot afford to veer off course.
-This is all very individual people.
+These are all very individual people.